TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 The content of ``{variable1}`` is send thru htmlspecialchars(), instead the content of ``{variable2}`` is not changed.
-The ViewHelper must get the unchanged data becaus ewe can not foresee what he will be done with the data.
+The ViewHelper must get the unchanged data because ewe can not foresee what he will be done with the data.
 For this reason ViewHelper that output parameter directly have to mask them correct.